 I found the Pletscher Esge kickstand to work well on all but the softest sand and mud and even then I still managed to make it work for me.
 Thorn states that they void the frame warranty if a kickstand is used.
 I say that if their bike is a strong as they state, and they are very boastful of its strength then I surmised that its not a problem, and so far its fine.
 I don’t load my bike with 100kg of gear which might bend the frame in the wrong circumstances so I don’t think its a problem.
 Very happy with the stand.

 The most common question I have received is in regards to the front dynohub and how I charge my electrical gear.
-I use a Son Schmidt Dynohub which powers my front headlight and was also conected to the Sinewave Revolution USB charger and the PowerGen 12000Mha Battery.
+I use a Son Schmidt Dynohub which powers my front headlight and was also connected to the Sinewave Revolution USB charger and the Anker 20000Mha Battery.
 With this combination and when cycling at speeds of about 15km/h it charges my phone at the same speed as mains power.

 When traveling slower it still charges ok but not as quick.
-When I’m not charging my phone directly I charge a PowerGen 12000Mha battery, I use this to charge up my GPS every night as well as all my other USB devices such as my Kindle, headlamp, steripen, etc.
+When I’m not charging my phone directly I charge an Anker 20000Mha Battery, I use this to charge up my GPS every night as well as all my other USB devices such as my Kindle, headlamp, etc.